 - A central, red, area of papillary atrophy of the tongue.

-- Usually in smokers or those using corticosteroid inhalers.
+- It usually occurs in smokers or those using corticosteroid inhalers.

 - Angular cheilitis:

 - Redness, fissuring and soreness at the angle of the mouth.

 - It can be due either to Candida spp. or to bacterial infection (mainly Staphylococcus aureus).

 - Contributing factors are older age, ill-fitting dentures, immunocompromise, vitamin B12 deficiency or iron-deficiency anaemia.

 Diagnosis of oral candidiasis

 - Swabs/culture and serology are generally not useful because candidal organisms are commonly found in healthy people.